-A thorough evaluation will include all 4 levels.
-While 1 and 2 are quite easy to evaluate, 3 and 4 can be much more difficult and costly, as measuring how much impact training has on a company can take months or even years to determine.
+A thorough evaluation will include all four levels.
+While one and two are quite easy to evaluate, three and four can be much more difficult and costly, as measuring how much impact training has on a company can take months or even years to determine.

 Methods of Evaluation:

 So what are some different methods you can use to evaluate trainees?

 Multiple choice or true/false questions are pretty straight forward and easy, but there are many other forms of evaluation that can be trickier.

 Short answer and essay questions can be used to see if the trainee can demonstrate understanding of the training, but are trickier to grade.
 Try using a rubric such as this:

 Question: Describe six essential elements of a training program.